twigphp/Twig/doc/tags/for.rst

 Iterating over Subset
 ---------------------

 You might want to iterate over a subset of values.
-This can be achieved using the ``slice`` filter:
+This can be achieved using the :doc:`slice<../filters/slice>` filter:

 .. code-block:: jinja